 Displays SYSTEM OK if there are no active Warning Messages stored.
-Pressing and releasing the DOWN button when SYSTEM OK is displayed will do nothing.
+Pushing and releasing the DOWN button when SYSTEM OK is displayed will do nothing.
 Displays SYSTEM WARNINGS PRESENT if there are active Warning Messages stored.
-Pressing and releasing the DOWN button when SYSTEM WARNINGS PRESENT is displayed will display each stored warning for each button press.
-Press and Release the MENU button to return to the Main Menu.
+Pushing and releasing the DOWN button when SYSTEM WARNINGS PRES-ENT is displayed will display each stored warning for each button push.
+Push and release the MENU button to return to the Main Menu.